Correlations in the low-density Fermi gas: Fermi-Liquid state, Dimerization, and BCS Pairing: Results

 \subsection{BCS pairing}

 We now return to the question of the density-- and momentum dependence of the pairing interaction $\tilde{\cal W}(k)$.
-We have discussed already above that the in-medium scattering length can become singular due to phonon-exchange correction.
+We have discussed already above that the in-medium scattering length can become singular due to phonon-exchange correction, the considerations of this section apply therefore only to the case of weak pairing, in other words to a physical situation where the wave function (\ref{eq:wavefunction}) is a good approximation.